 - From the CommCell Browser, right-click the CommServe node and click All Tasks | Disaster Recovery Backup.

-- In the General tab of the Disaster Recovery Backup Options dialog box select the one of the following backup type:
+- In the General tab of the Disaster Recovery Backup Options dialog box select one of the following backup types:

 - Full - Backup of an entire metadata.

 - Differential- Backs up only that data in the metadata that has changed since the last full backup.
 This backup smaller in size and takes less time to complete.
 However, you can use this backup to restore the metadata only if the last full backup is accessible.

 - Select the following options if sufficient space is not available on the CommServe host:

 - Select the Shrink Db check box to minimize the space usage on the database and database log file prior to the backup operation.